Napier driveway car washing ban proposal has opponents

 A proposal to ban car washing from Napier driveways has opponents, with one man saying it would remove "one of the last joys of life before we are threatened with extinction".

-Napier City Council's Stormwater Bylaw 2019, which has been out for consultation, has a requirement that no-one allows any chemical, including detergents, to enter the stormwater network.
+Napier City Council's Stormwater Bylaw 2019, which has been out for consultation, has a requirement that no one allows any chemical, including detergents, to enter the stormwater network.

 That includes car wash detergents, which the council says often contain sulphates which remove oxygen from waterways and can be fatal to aquatic life.

-"Expectations under the draft Bylaw are for people to wash their cars on their lawn or other area of pervious surface or wash their car at dedicated commercial facilities," the council said.
+"Expectations under the draft bylaw are for people to wash their cars on their lawn or other area of pervious surface or wash their car at dedicated commercial facilities," the council said.

 It said other councils had similar rules, and noted that what it proposed was similar to suggestions by Greater Wellington Regional Council.